How To Check or Adjust the Fill Valve

 How to Check the Fill Valve (aka Tank Valve)

-Inside the tank is a water valve that controls the water for the refill cycle.
-When the toilet is flushed, the water is released from the tank and the float sitting on top of the water, drops down, engaging the tank valve to release water into the tank.
+Inside the tank is a water valve that controls the water inlet for the refill cycle.
+When the toilet is flushed, the water is released from the tank and the float sitting on top of the water, drops down, engaging the fill valve to release water into the tank.
+Depending upon who you ask, you might hear it called a "fill valve", "flush valve", "water valve" or "tank valve".
+It most certainly is not the flush valve, because that is the part involved with releasing the water at the bottom of the tank.
+The most correct name is the fill valve, although it is a water valve and it is located in the tank, but from here on, we'll refer to it as the "fill valve".

 Caution: Please read our safety information before attempting any testing, maintenance or repairs.